Sean Long: St Helens

+In 2004, Long was involved in a betting scandal which resulted in him being suspended for three months.

 By 2005, Long had scored 2,000 points for St Helens.
 During the 2005's Super League X, he sustained a broken cheek bone in a challenge by Wigan Warrior' Terry Newton in an incident that saw Newton receive a 12-match ban, the heaviest for an on-field action in Super League history at the time.

 Long played for St Helens at scrum half and scored a try in their 2006 Challenge Cup Final victory over Huddersfield Giants and won the Lance Todd Trophy as man-of-the-match in a Challenge Cup final for a record third time.
 St Helens reached the 2006 Super League Grand final to be contested against Hull FC and Long played at scrum half in Saints' 26–4 victory.

 As 2006 Super League champions, St Helens faced 2006 NRL Premiers Brisbane Broncos in the 2007 World Club Challenge.
 Long captained Saints from scrum half in their 18–14 victory.
 St Helens in 2007 took all honours apart from the Super League title when they were beaten by Leeds at Old Trafford in the Grand Final.
 In 2007 Long received a testimonial match for St Helens against Leigh.
 Former St Helens players returned for the game, including Chris Joynt, Tommy Martyn and Paul Newlove.
 St Helens won the game 40–10.

 He played in 2008's Super League XIII Grand Final defeat by Leeds.

 He played in the 2009 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.